Skip to main content

 This article walks through the details of configuring AWS Inspector to connect to Drata.

-Connecting Amazon Inspector to Drata allows for the automated, continuous monitoring of SLA due dates and evidence collection of vulnerabilities issues required for compliance.
+Connect AWS Inspector to Drata to Drata allows for the automated, continuous monitoring of SLA due dates and evidence collection of vulnerabilities issues required for compliance.

-• Drata syncs up to 1000 new or updated vulnerabilities for each connection daily, ordered by severity levels from critical to low.
+Note: Drata syncs up to 1,000 new or updated vulnerabilities per day for each connection, sorted by severity from critical to low.

-2. Attach the new Policy to your existing AWS Drata role
+2. Attach the policy to your existing AWS Drata role.

 Create a Policy

-1. Log in to the AWS Console with an account that has permission to create a new role.
+1. Sign in to the AWS Console with an account that has permission to create a new role.

 • { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "inspector2:ListFilters", "inspector2:GetMember", "inspector2:ListUsageTotals", "inspector2:ListCoverageStatistics", "inspector2:ListFindings", "inspector2:ListFindingAggregations", "inspector2:ListCoverage", "inspector2:GetFindingsReportStatus", "inspector2:ListTagsForResource" ], "Resource": "*" } ] }